Pros: There is a little river running along the length of the course which is kinda cool.

 Lunchtime Pastime - Good variety

 Pros: Great 9 hole course and lots of fun to play during a lunch hour!
 I play this one often during the week.
-Lots of trees to play through on the last 3 holes.
-Holes 2 and 4 offer an opportunity to reach out there with a long drive.
-Hole 8 is fun as you strive for the right angle to go over the creek and around the trees.
+Lots of trees to play through on many holes.
+Holes 2 and 4 offer an opportunity to reach out there with a longer drive.
+Hole 8 is fun as you strive for the right angle to go left over the creek and around the trees.

 Cons: Only concerns here would be the kids at the park on hole 1 and 6 during the summer.
 Otherwise a fun course.